DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 One of the early movements to articulate these ideas was the Guerrilla television movement.

-In the 1971 Guerrilla Television manifesto, Michael Shamberg outlined a technological radicalism attacking commercial television, arguing that it was ‘a conditioning agent rather than a source of enlightenment’ for the masses.[^03chapter2_76] Video was seen as a decentralising force that had the
+In the 1971 Guerrilla Television Manifesto, Michael Shamberg outlined a technological radicalism attacking commercial television, arguing that it was ‘a conditioning agent rather than a source of enlightenment’ for the masses.[^03chapter2_76] Video was seen as a decentralising force that had the